 - Heat a griddle (Tawa) or pan and place the prepared Naan on it.
-Brush the top and sides with whipped yogurt, sprinkle sesame seeds.
+Brush the top and sides with whipped yogurt, and sprinkle sesame seeds.

 - Cook on medium heat for 5-8 minutes until the bottom is golden.

 - Once it is golden brown from the top, transfer to a plate and brush with melted butter or ghee.
-Serve hot chutney of your choice.
+Serve the hot chutney of your choice.